omarmhaimdat/blog/_posts/2022-01-30-joe-rogan-youtube-comments-processing.md

 When you go to the API's page you will find a list of endpoints, for the purpose of this tutorial we are interested in two endpoints:

-1. **/video/comments/** : this enpdoint will give the fist 20 comments and more importantly a token to continue to the next page of comments, this endpoint needs one argument:
+1. **/video/comments/** : this endpoint will give the fist 20 comments and more importantly a token to continue to the next page of comments, this endpoint needs one argument:

 * *video_id* (string)

-2. **/video/comments/continuation/** : this enpdoint will give us the next 20 comments and the continuation token to perform the next request, this endpoint takes two arguments:
+2. **/video/comments/continuation/** : this endpoint will give us the next 20 comments and the continuation token to perform the next request, this endpoint takes two arguments:

 * *video_id* (string)
 * *continuation_token* (string)